 Symptoms of GHD may include anxiety and/or depression, decreased muscle mass and strength, difficulty in concentrating/memory issues, heart disease, and dry, thin skin.
 Adults with GHD are at increased risk for developing osteoporosis due to reduced bone density.

 Damage to the pituitary gland or hypothalamus may be the result of an abnormal formation that occurred before your child was born (congenital) or something that occurred during or after birth (acquired).

 Congenital growth hormone deficiency can occur if there are mutations in genes for factors that are important in pituitary gland development or in receptors and factors (including growth hormone) along the growth hormone pathway; to date, however, the cause of most of these cases is unknown.

 Diagnosis is confirmed by a stimulation test, where a patient is given a substance that causes or stimulates an increase in GH production.
 Blood samples will be collected at regular intervals over several hours and analyzed to determine if the pituitary gland produced the expected amount of GH in response to the stimulant.
 Hand X-rays, brain MRI, and other blood tests checking organ function may also be performed as part of the diagnosis work-up.

 Typically, treatment of growth hormone deficiency involves receiving regular injections of synthetic human growth hormone, and children receive daily injections.
 Children receive treatment until they have reached their full adult height, reached full bone maturity, or have grown less than 2 cm in the last year.
 Adult-onset GHD may require life-long treatment.

-Kroger Specialty Pharmacy's total life care programs set a clear path to caring, compassionate GHD therapy management and support.
+Kroger Specialty Pharmacy's total life care programs set a clear path to caring, compassionate therapy management and support.